JPMonglis/mwp-ch/README.md

-## This is the cahllenges from the book Modern Web Pentesting
+This is the challenges from the book Modern Web Pentesting